wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 ## Final words

 This blog post started as a simple guide step by step guide to setup pgbouncer.
-However, each time I thought I understood the nuances of connection pooling, something new that didn't really make sense popped up.
+However, each time I thought I understood the nuances of connection pooling, something new popped up that didn't make sense.

 This blog post is the product of my brain being forced to answer all of these questions in a clear and unambiguous way.
-I hope you've enjoyed reading it as much I've enjoyed learning about the topic.
+I hope you've enjoyed reading it as much I've enjoyed learning and writing about the topic.

-resources
+Resources:
 - https://www.depesz.com/2012/12/02/what-is-the-point-of-bouncing/
 - https://www.pgbouncer.org/config.html